clux/kubecon2022/source/slides.md

 ```

 notes:
-- controllers. api has similar conventions to controller runtime.
+- when you want to sync an object spec with some state
 - you configure your main api, here some crd
 - configure an owned resource (here configmaps), that will trigger reconcile of owning object by traversing ownerAnnotations
 - you pass in two functions; reconcile and error_policy